vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/structure.md

   - Project Structure
 ---

-This tutorial will introduce VuePress project structure.
+This tutorial introduces VuePress project structure.

 <!-- more -->

-## VuePress project structure
+## VuePress Project Structure

 VuePress only controls the files in the VuePress project folder, that is, the parameters in the previous chapter.
-Other files in project are not used by VuePress.
+Other files in the project are not used by VuePress.

 ::: note